srcnert/rak-zephyr-app/app/basic/blinky/README.rst

 Building and Running
 ********************

-Build and flash Blinky as follows for your board:
+Build and flash Blinky example as follows for your board:

 Building for rak3112
 --------------------